jasonz-12/dataloom/README.md

-# dataloom
+# Data Loom
-General data engineering
+Meaning: `Like a loom weaves threads together, this tool weaves together traditional data engineering tasks and LLM capabilities.`